docupotamus/docupotamus/site/docs/developer-guide.md

 ### Markdown / MDX

+- **markdown-keywords-marketing**: Use title casing for marketing keywords.
+Here is an exhaustive list:

+  - Toolbar
+  - Workbench

 - **markdown-admonition-tldr**: Prefer using the `info` admonition for TL:DR's.

 - **markdown-heading-imperative**: Headings that are imperative sentences use